-The price of wood siding varies depending on the type of wood used.
-Clapboard siding which typically uses split oak, pine, or spruce can cost $5-$6 per installed square foot.
+The price of wood siding varies depending on the type of wood used to side your home.
+Clapboard siding which typically uses split oak, pine, or spruce can cost $6-$12 per installed square foot.
 Whereas cedar or pine, which are typically more durable, cost $6-$8 per installed square foot.
 No matter which type of wood siding you select, when properly maintained it can last up to thirty years.

 Types of Wood Siding

 Cedar siding can be applied in the form of horizontal lap panels, traditional shingles, or shakes.
 For a modern look, consider choosing tongue-and-groove panels.
 For a rustic look, check out “board-and-batten” styles.
 Your cedar siding will vary in color and grain depending on where the wood originates.
 In terms of environmental sustainability cedar biodegrades naturally, as will most any wood you select, but cedar trees grow rapidly further decreasing your home’s environmental impact.

-Maintaining Your Wood Siding
+Engineered Wood Siding Costs

 To maintain your wood siding, you’ll want to make sure that it is treated to resist fire and termite infestation.
 You’ll also want to stain or paint your siding every few years.
 Wood expands and contracts with normal changes in humidity and temperature.
 These fluctuations may cause paint finishes to chip or crack and over time puts stress on caulked seams around windows, doors, and at corners.
 If the caulk separates and fails to keep out moisture, rot can develop.
 Even types of wood that have a natural resistance to rot may decay if not properly protected from the elements.
 A house with wood siding must be repainted at least every five years, or as soon as the paint finish begins to deteriorate.